Digital Ally, Inc. to Hold Conference Call Concerning Its Patent Office Victory

-LENEXA, KS -- (Marketwired) -- 07/07/17 -- Digital Ally, Inc. (NASDAQ: DGLY), which develops, manufactures and markets advanced digital technology products for law enforcement, homeland security and commercial security applications, today announced that it will hold a conference call on Monday, July 10, 2017 at 11:15 a.m.
+LENEXA, KS -- (Marketwired) -- 07/10/17 -- Digital Ally, Inc. (NASDAQ: DGLY), which develops, manufactures and markets advanced digital technology products for law enforcement, homeland security and commercial security applications, announced that it will hold a conference call today, July 10, 2017 at 11:15 a.m.
 EDT to discuss its recent Patent Office victory and how it will affect the Company's ongoing litigation with Axon Enterprise, Inc. ("Axon," formerly known as TASER International, Inc.), WatchGuard, and others.
 Digital Ally will also discuss how the Patent Office decision could ultimately affect the entire industry.

 About Digital Ally, Inc.